mmorenoverdu/language_localisation_local/README.md

 # Language Localisation demo in PsychoPy (local)

 You have created a [PsychoPy experiment](https://psychopy.org/index.html).
-PsychoPy is great because it is **open-source** (free), and therefore easy to exchange with other researchers or your collaborators.
+PsychoPy is great because it is **open-source** (free), and therefore easy to exchange with other researchers or your collaborators, reuse, reproduce, etc.

 In your experiment, you **present text to the participant** with instructions or other information.
 You want to present the text **in the participants' most comfortable language**, as this will enhance their comprehension of the task.
 You have created your experiment in a **single language**, but you might want to use it in **another language** if your new participants' mother tongue is different.
 Or you might want to share your experiment with a colleague who works with participants who speak in another language.
 You could translate word-by-word all your text every time a new language is necessary, but this is tedious and prone to errors.
 The easiest way to make your experiment scalable and robust is to implement a **language localisation**.
 This demo and template shows you how to implement it when working in the Builder mode of a PsychoPy local experiment.